Application Guidelines – Events component

 Eligible expenses

-• performers' and artists' fees and expenses;
+• performers’ and artists’ fees and expenses

-• liability insurance (public events funded under the Events component must be covered by liability insurance);
+• liability insurance (public events funded under the Events component must be covered by liability insurance)

-• communications, publicity, promotional material;
+• communications, publicity, promotional material

-• facility rental, production and set-up costs.
+• facility rental, production and set-up costs; (including security costs)

-• are essential to your project’s success;
+• are essential to the project’s success

-• are eligible and would otherwise have to be purchased or paid for by you;
+• are eligible and would otherwise have to be purchased or paid for by the organization

-• can be measured at fair market value (i.e. in relation to similar goods and services);
+• can be measured at fair market value (i.e., in relation to similar goods and services)

-We cannot fund expenses incurred prior to receiving your application.
+The Department cannot fund expenses incurred prior to receiving your application.
 If you incur expenses for your event before receiving written confirmation of your funding approval, you will be doing so at your own risk.

 Expenses that will not be considered for funding include: